Novvum/zero-2-prisma/1. rest/README.md

   - Body:
     - `title: String` (required): The title of the movie
     - `description: String` (optional): The description of the movie
-    - `mainHeroEmail: String` (required): The email of the hero that creates the movie
+    - `mainCharacterEmail: String` (required): The email of the hero that creates the movie

 #### `PUT`